Eb0nY-April14/test-your-english-quiz/README.md

     * No tool was used for prototyping but was done manually by drawing each of them out on paper.

     * Snipping tool to capture screenshots of validator results, website pages and images used in the README file.

+    * amIresponsive was used to simulate how responsive the quiz game developed is on desktop, laptop, tablet and smartphones.

 * Issues Encountered and Resolved